justentropy-lol/entropy-docs/docs/02_ENTROPY_ZERO/07_firmware_guides/04_web.md

 ### Guide

 ### Step 1: Download your firmware file and note its location in your filesystem
-* The filename will look something like `ENTROPY_ww_xxxxx_yyyyyy_zzzz.bin`.
+* The filename will look something like `ww_xxxxx_yyyyyy_zzzz.bin`.
 * `w`, `x`, `y`, and `z` will be unique to your file.

 ### Step 2: Plug your board into your computer

-* Some boards have one USB connectors and other have 2.
+* Some boards have one USB connector and other have 2.
 On boards with 2 connectors, either will work.

 ### Step 3: Open your browser